SharpDevOps10/Future-lazy-asynchrony-/README.md

   * `fork(Function, Function)` - starts the execution of Future
 ## Theory
-If you want to find out more about `futures` , you can follow this links :
+If you want to find out more about `futures` , you can follow these links :
   * Wiki - https://en.wikipedia.org/wiki/Futures_and_promises
   * An article from habr - https://habr.com/ru/post/435838/
   * Timur Shemsedinov`s examples and lecture - https://github.com/HowProgrammingWorks/Future